Direct Brain Stimulation, a Billion Dollar Invention? Not Yet.

 Unfortunately, you and I are going to have to wait a few years for that.
 Current technology and knowledge aren’t enough.
 Using tDCS in the same way that it’s used to treat depression seems to have no effect on folks who aren’t depressed.
 11 In other words, going from happy to very happy requires something different than going from unhappy to happy, something which has yet to be investigated.

 Cheating?
 What are you talking about?
 Cheating is only possible if the game that you’re playing is fair.
 There’s nothing fair about the game of life – some people are born happier, healthier, richer, more charismatic, and more attractive than the rest.

 I absolutely don’t endorse using tDCS to become so happy that a person just sits around all day doing nothing but smiling, also known as wire-heading.

-I’m talking about my uncle using tDCS to increase his life satisfaction, so that he can stop working in order to earn ever more money, and start spending more time with his friends, family, and hobbies.
+I’m talking about my uncle using tDCS to increase his happiness so that he can stop working in order to earn even more money, and start spending more time with his friends, family, and hobbies.